stephdavid/weather-dashboard/README.md

 * Having got the app working, I've started on error handling, using the handling mechanism of the Fetch API.

-In the on click event, added handling of situation where the user does not input any info in the search input box.
+      1. In the on click event, added handling of situation where the user does not input any info in the search input box.

-In the getLatAndLon getCurrentAndForecastedWeather function, handled the error of a bad network response.
+      2. In the getLatAndLon getCurrentAndForecastedWeather function, handled the error of a bad network response.

-In the getLatAndLon function, handled the situation where the user inputs either gibberish or an incorrect city name.
+      3. In the getLatAndLon function, handled the situation where the user inputs either gibberish or an incorrect city name.

+* Reviewing the Acceptance Criteria, I still need to do a search history using localStorage.

+* After a lot of moving  code around I managed to get a partial solution.
+Two outstanding issues: how to exend the event propagation of the buttons to the history buttons  and how to have more than one item in LocslStorage

 ---